 DecoArt makes other non-metallic fabric paints for a variety of uses if you’re wanting a more matte option.
 I plan to experiment with the Stylin’ line of acrylic paint in another post.
 That paint would’ve worked well for canvas fabric, too.

-Since I have a boat load of acrylic paint already that isn’t made for fabric, I’m excited to try the fabric painting medium.
-It turns regular acrylic paint into fabric acrylic paint that is washable and permanent.
-Wow, that sounds magical, doesn’t it?
+Since I have a boat load of acrylic paint already that isn’t made for fabric, I was excited to try this fabric painting medium when making my DIY farmhouse flour sack dish towels.
+The medium turns regular acrylic paint into fabric acrylic paint that is washable and permanent.
+Amazing!

 More paint options for canvas bags